 Andy Levy is a geek, husband, father, geocacher & gratuitous consumer of satellite signals (not in that order).
-He has been in IT professionally for nearly 16 years in the insurance and real estate industries wearing many hats, presently development & system integration.
+He has been in IT professionally for nearly two decades in web development, system integration and presently database administration..

 In the past, I’ve attempted blogging but never stuck with it.
 I never found anything that I could do consistently that was both interesting for me to write and (hopefully) interesting for others to read.
 When I attended PASS Summit 2012, that changed.
 In talking to people there, I started forming ideas for some projects I could work on that would help me learn new ways to use the tools I’ve been using at work for years.
 And I decided that if I document it well along the way, I can blog about it and contribute something back to the community while I’m at it.

 As I ramp up here, my style (if I have any) I’m sure will evolve and change as I get feedback & experience.
 I’m not a professional writer, and am my own editor, so things will probably be a bit rough at first.
 Please bear with me.

 All words, statements, code and opinions presented here are mine and mine alone unless otherwise explicitly stated.